Last Updated on September 7, 2020 by Anne Thynne

 - It comes with multiple accessories for easy operation

-- High flow rate with less energy consumption
+- High circulation capacity with less energy consumption

 - Integrated self-priming aid